pcraster/pcraster/documentation/pcraster_aguila/Data.rst

 Examples:

-* Rainfall for a relatively small area and assumed te be constant for the whole area
+* Rainfall for a relatively small area and assumed to be constant for the whole area

 Aguila has support for reading temporal values from many `table data formats`_.

 ..
-  For temporal values the folowing fields must be present in the table:
+  For temporal values the following fields must be present in the table:
   * ``date``
   * <attribute name>